help-me-mom/ng-mocks/README.md

 Profit.
 Now we can forget about noise of child dependencies.

-Nevertheless, if we count lines of mock declarations we see that there are a lot of them, and looks like here might be dozens more for big components.
+Nevertheless, if we count lines of mock declarations, we see that there are a lot of them, and looks like here might be dozens more for big components.
 Also, what happens if someone deletes `AppSearchModule` from `AppBaseModule`?
 Doesn't look like the test will fail due to a missed dependency.